Benefits of CRM in Retail

 It’s no longer enough to have a bricks and mortar store and hope that people will visit and spend their hard earned cash on impulse buys.
 Customers need to be enticed in to the store, given a reason to visit and a reason to stay and shop.
 Retailers need to create a welcoming environment as well as an experience for their customers.

 Having an accurate retail CRM database that is focused on the customer is an integral part of the jigsaw for any retailer.
 Consumers are savvy, demanding and often in a hurry, so a successful retail CRM system will pay dividends when it comes to building loyal customers.
-Retailers need to think smarter to engage shoppers and create loyalty towards their brand, and to do this they need to know as much as possible about them.
+Retailers need to think smarter to engage shoppers and create loyalty towards their brand, and to do this they need to collect lots of information about customers and their behaviour.

 Birthdays?
 Send a voucher offering a discount once a year.
 Not seen a customer for a while?
 Send an email with the latest news and products available.
 Regular customers?
 Invite them to an exclusive event.